 Small, compact and cheap, may not necessarily go along with great quality.
 But, here we will check out the lens and see how it works in the real world.

-Initially, at this price point, you wouldn’t be expecting much, but just like the Canon 50mm f/1.8, you get a lot of lens for your money.
-The lens has an all-metal construction, with six elements arranged in five groups, with one being an SD super-low dispersion element to cut down on chromatic aberration.
-The front element also has a high definition anti-reflective coating for cutting down lens flare, ghosting and increasing contrast.
+Initially, at this price point, you wouldn’t be expecting much, but just like the Canon EF 50mm f/1.8 II IS, you get a lot of lens for your money.
+The lens has an all-metal construction, with six elements arranged in five groups.

 There are also nine aperture blades within, which should provide a nice bokeh.
 The lens isn’t weatherproofed, but it’s not really to be expected at this price point.
 The lens also comes with a small hood, which helps to cut down on lens flare.